Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 **3.b.** Using concepts from this week, why is there more pigment inside the corners of the square, or inside the bottom left angle of Alfred’s portrait?

-(Note: If you study the paper you can see how the authors use the Reaction-Diffusion Model to quantitatively describe and verify the Bacterial edge detection system)

 ## (Q4)  Dancing Droplets (40 pts)

 On Friday you participated in the Dancing Droplets activity.
 Use pictures, diagrams, or drawings as appropriate.